nttgin/BGPalerter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Feature request
+name: Bug report
-about: Suggest an idea for this project
+about: Create a bug report
 title: ''
-labels: enhancement
+labels: bug
 assignees: ''

 ---

-**Describe what you would like to achieve**
+**Describe the bug**
-A clear and concise description of what you want to happen.
+A clear and concise description of what the bug is.

-**Describe why the current solution (if any) is not satisfactory** A clear and concise description.

 **Provide an example**
 Provide an example in terms of prefixes and BGP messages.
 Possibly provide a snippet of config.yml and prefixes.yml.

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Are you using the binary or the source code?**

 **Your information**